ibrahimWassouf/studyGale/_drafts/escaping-the-console.md

 I was doing.
 I was just mashing things together that I got from the documents, hoping it would work.
 Don't just get good at using a tool, get good at understanding the underlying mechanisms that make it work.

+Anyhow, get familiar with the package/dependency manager of your language of choice and search to see if there are any popular frameworks or libraries used in your field of interest.
+Install a few, read their documentatioin, and get to coding.